utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 ## Tailwind newsletter layout with grid

 We made it, it was working, and that would have been it.
-However, I had a feeling this would be a better fit for [CSS Grid](https://daily-dev-tips.com/posts/css-grid-introduction/).
+However, I felt this would be a better fit for [CSS Grid](https://daily-dev-tips.com/posts/css-grid-introduction/).

 So I put out a tweet asking for some tips on doing this with Tailwind Grid.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Does anyone know if this layout is possible with Tailwind Grid? (without custom config)<br /><br />I&#39;ve got it with Flex, but have a feeling grid might be the better solution.<a href="https://t.co/T89GyQ4syV">https://t.co/T89GyQ4syV</a> <a href="https://t.co/3UMr2r0MOP">pic.twitter.com/3UMr2r0MOP</a></p>&mdash; Chris Bongers 🤓💻⚡️ (@DailyDevTips1) <a href="https://twitter.com/DailyDevTips1/status/1351192038595842051?ref_src=twsrc%5Etfw">January 18, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Does anyone know if this layout is possible with Tailwind Grid? (without custom config)<br /><br />I&#39;ve got it with Flex, but I feel grid might be the better solution.<a href="https://t.co/T89GyQ4syV">https://t.co/T89GyQ4syV</a> <a href="https://t.co/3UMr2r0MOP">pic.twitter.com/3UMr2r0MOP</a></p>&mdash; Chris Bongers 🤓💻⚡️ (@DailyDevTips1) <a href="https://twitter.com/DailyDevTips1/status/1351192038595842051?ref_src=twsrc%5Etfw">January 18, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I started converting what I had into a grid layout with the feedback, and it went surprisingly well.
+I started converting what I had into a grid layout with the feedback, which went surprisingly well.

-It was more difficult for me to make this in a CSS grid, so bear with me as there might be a more efficient way of doing this grid layout.
+It was more challenging to make this in a CSS grid, so bear with me, as there might be a more efficient way of doing this grid layout.

 Let's start with the first block again.